Hard-constrained Physics-informed Neural Networks for Interface Problems: Introduction

 In this work, we investigate two hard-constrained PINN formulations for elliptic interface problems that represent fundamentally different ansatz strategies.
-The first is a \textbf{windowing} formulation, in which interior, boundary, and interface subnetworks are multiplied by compactly supported window functions so that interface conditions are built into the trial space.
-The second is a \textbf{buffer} formulation, which enforces these constraints through additive correction terms while leaving the neural network component largely unrestricted.
-In contrast to lifting-based approaches that construct global trial functions, the buffer method applies discrete, local corrections determined from boundary and interface mismatches at sampled points, enabling straightforward implementation on general geometries.
-These hard-constrained formulations remove interface penalty terms from the loss and thereby decouple interface enforcement from PDE residual minimization, eliminating multi-objective loss balancing.
-At the same time, the two approaches induce very different optimization and approximation behavior: the windowing formulation constrains the solution space, whereas the buffer formulation preserves flexibility by enforcing constraints through a lightweight additive correction.
+The first is a \textbf{windowing} formulation, which follows a multiplicative hard-constraining strategy: interior, boundary, and interface subnetworks are multiplied by simple, compactly-supported window functions so that the interface conditions are embedded directly into the trial space.
+Contrastingly, we propose a \textbf{buffer} formulation, which enforces these constraints through \textbf{additive} correction terms while leaving the neural network component largely unrestricted.
+These additive corrections are determined from boundary and interface mismatches at discretely sampled points, enabling straightforward implementation on general geometries.
+Both hard-constrained formulations remove interface penalty terms from the loss and thereby decouple interface enforcement from PDE residual minimization, eliminating multi-objective loss balancing.
+However, the buffer formulation exhibits optimization and approximation behavior that differs fundamentally from that of typical multiplicative hard-constraining approaches: instead of restricting the neural networks through window functions, it preserves their flexibility by enforcing the constraints through a lightweight additive correction.

+Closely related additive hard-constraining approaches have been proposed very recently~\cite{sukumar2026wachspress,dong2026novel}.
+Sukumar and Roy~\cite{sukumar2026wachspress} enforced Dirichlet conditions along the entire boundary, rather than only at discrete sample points, using Wachspress-based transfinite coordinates.
+Building on this idea, Dong and Zhang~\cite{dong2026novel} employed TFC-transfinite constructions on mapped curved quadrilateral domains to additionally enforce Neumann and Robin conditions.
+Both formulations, however, are currently restricted to two-dimensional domains, and extending them to higher dimensions with interface conditions remains an open challenge.